 None of the CRM solutions we laid hands on didn’t deliver this information until we came across HubSpot – a real lifesaver.

-When pursuing a lead, you won’t just be sending them one email and the next thing you know they’re converting.
-Most of the customers you’re targeting won’t be won over by a single email but a series of them.
+When pursuing a lead, you won’t just be sending them one email, and the next thing you know they’re converting.
+Most of the customers you’re targeting won’t be won over by a single email but by a series of them.

 When one of your site visitors requests a consultation, here’s one example of how the conversation might flow: